MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 - As the admin, you'll configure [meeting settings](meeting-settings-in-teams.md) for everyone.
 Then you'll use [meeting policies](meeting-policies-in-teams.md) to control what meeting features are (and aren't) available for your users.

-- If your users are new to Teams meetings, share our [Manage meetings](https://support.office.com/article/join-a-teams-meeting-078e9868-f1aa-4414-8bb9-ee88e9236ee4) training with them.
+- If your users are new to Teams meetings, share the [Manage meetings](https://support.office.com/article/join-a-teams-meeting-078e9868-f1aa-4414-8bb9-ee88e9236ee4) training with them.
 Check out our instructor-led online class, [Run effective meetings with Teams](https://microsoftteams.eventbuilder.com/MaximizingTeamsMeetings).

 - Don't forget about [managing your users' devices](device-management.md) - phones, headsets, cameras.
 To get the latest and up-to-date information on Teams certified devices, go to [Teams devices](https://office.com/teamsdevices).